 So, what’s a desktop wallet?
 If you guessed that it was essentially a piece of software that is installed on your own PC or device that could be put onto an external hard drive for additional security.
 Basically, these types of wallets protect your Bitcoin at a higher level than an online wallet might as a hacker will have to come after you and your devices specifically in order to get at your Bitcoin.

-This of course comes with a trade-off, and in this instance, it’s in the form of a potential reduced usability depending on online integration with your wallet.
-Ideally, you want a desktop wallet that comes with an easy to use online component to sell, convert, or trade your Bitcoin.
+This of course comes with a trade-off, and in this instance, it’s in the form of a potentially reduced usability depending on online integration with your wallet.
+Ideally, you want a desktop wallet that comes with an easy-to-use online component to sell, convert, or trade your Bitcoin.
 SoFi is one such app that is great for Bitcoin users new to the scene, as it allows accounts to be opened with a balance of $1.00, and it allows the management of traditional investments as well.

 What I can’t tell you how to do is spend that Bitcoin.
 I feel like a disclaimer here is needed, and that is any endeavor you take to begin mining Bitcoin and the results thereof are entirely down to you, and that PC Guide is not responsible for any financial decisions you make as a result of reading this article.